-Organized in early 2002, the Peace Learning Center of Milwaukee, Inc. (PLC) has empowered over 6,700 Milwaukee area children to practice nonviolent conflict resolution, healthy communication, and peaceful action through its Peacemakers' Workshop.
+Organized in early 2002, the Peace Learning Center of Milwaukee, Inc. (PLC) has empowered nearly 10,000 Milwaukee area children to practice nonviolent conflict resolution, healthy communication, and peaceful action through its Peacemakers' Workshop.

 Framed by the five principles of peace education as identified by Ian M. Harris, internationally recognized leader in peace studies and cofounder of PLC of Milwaukee, Peacemakers' Workshop encourages and engages students and adults alike to build communities of mutual respect, cooperation, personal accountability and tolerance.